kingpill/BasicICO/README.md

 ICO/Crowdsale has a hardcap, timescale, minimum investment and the ability to be paused.

-Can be used for any EVM compliant networks such as Binance Smart Chain or Tron.
+Can be used for any EVM compliant networks such as Ethereum, Binance Smart Chain or Tron.